eapowertools/qs-admin-playbook/docs/system_planning/plan_review_upgrade_strategy.md

 After reviewing and assembling available documentation on the planned upgrade, the Qlik administrator should ensure that the upgrade plan has defined parameters.
 These parameters should include:

 - **Timeline**: Define the time frame during which an upgrade is possible or when the finalized upgrade in the organization's production needs to be completed by.
 This time frame can be over a weekend, at fiscal year end, or some convenient time for the organization.
 - **Upgrade Sequencing**: For organizations which utlize multiple tiers of Qlik Sense Enterprise (e.g. Development, Test, Production), define the expected sequencing of upgrades as well as the expected timeline for the upgrade of each tier.
-For example an organization may chose to upgrade their development tier of Qlik Sense Enterprise, execute on the upgrade plan, and target an upgrade of the next tier (i.e. Test or Production) two weeks after the upgrade of development.
+For example, an organization may chose to upgrade their development tier of Qlik Sense Enterprise, execute on the upgrade plan, and target an upgrade of the next tier (i.e. Test or Production) two weeks after the upgrade of development.
 This defined sequencing enables the organization to place the appropriate urgency on each individual's activities in the execution of their upgrade plan.
 - **Resources Needed**: Outline the various resources who may be needed during the upgrade process.
 The goal here is for the Qlik administrator to know who needs to be contacted should issues arise as well as to coordinate the sub-tasks of the upgrade procedure.
 By being as specific as possible for this task, the Qlik administrator will decrease the complexity of coordinating across multiple teams and, hopefully, decrease the time it takes for those teams to execute on their needed activites.
 These resources can include:
-  - IT Staff for providing service account passwords, reviewing configuration of load balancers / network appliances.
+  - IT Staff for providing service account passwords, reviewing configuration of load balancers / network appliances
   - Qlik app developers who are responsible for published apps
   - Developers who are responsible for maintaining integrations (e.g. embedding Qlik into some other portal)
 - **Training**: If additional training is needed for end users or developers to successfully use new features / functions, document the type of training which will be needed.
 The BI Admins / Developers of the site may be responsible for this task.
 - **Review previous lessons learned**: Review what was learned from previous upgrades.
 Examples of these can be:
-  - Ensure reviews of extensions used in Qlik apps since a break in an important extension was missed previously (reference the task on [Analyzing / Curating Extensions](../asset_management/analyze_curate_extensions.md) in this guide for this item).
+  - Ensure reviews of extensions used in Qlik apps since a break in an important extension was missed previously (reference the task on [Analyzing / Curating Extensions](../asset_management/extensions/analyze_curate_extensions.md) in this playbook for this item).
   - The Network appliance team requires at least 1 day to be available
   - Restoring a VM snapshot can take 1 week depending on that team's backlog

 ### Outline Procedure

 Once the upgrade plan has some parameters which constrain its successful execution, the Qlik administrator should create / coordinate / review the organization's actual **procedure** for upgrading Qlik Sense Enterprise.
-Many of the items in this procedure can use sections of this guide both operationalize the process as well as decrease the amount of stuff that needs to be verified / reviewed.
+Many of the items in this procedure can use sections of this playbook both operationalize the process as well as decrease the amount of stuff that needs to be verified / reviewed.
 An example of this plan can be:

 1. **Audit Assets**: Survey what assets exist and thus need to be verified to be functional.
 2. **Establish baselines**: When aiming for a highly tuned Qlik deployment, doing baseline performance testing will ensure that the organization has precise numbers on their apps' performance in order to make comparisons across versions of Qlik Sense Enterprise.